 Appearance

-CPL shows up as persistent swelling in the lower legs, especially around the fetlocks and pasterns.
-Over time, the skin in these areas becomes thicker, harder, and may develop folds that are prone to infection and ulceration.
+CPL shows persistent swelling in the lower legs, especially around the fetlocks and pasterns.
+Over time, the skin in these areas becomes thicker and harder and may develop folds prone to infection and ulceration.

-You might also see weeping sores and loss of hair in affected areas.
-It’s a condition that gradually worsens, causing discomfort and mobility issues for the horse.
+You might also see weeping sores and hair loss in affected areas.
+This condition gradually worsens, causing discomfort and mobility issues for the horse.

 Prevention

 Preventing CPL starts with breeding responsibly and avoiding the mating of horses known to carry the predisposition for this condition.
-For horses at risk or beginning to show signs, diligent leg care is paramount.
+Diligent leg care is paramount for horses at risk or beginning to show signs.

 Treatment